sand4rt/playwright-ct-solid/playwright-ct-solid/README.md

 # 🎭 Playwright Solid component testing

-> **Note**
-> The API has been designed to closely resemble Playwright's API wherever applicable.
-This library is _(without guarantee)_ aimed at facilitating a smooth transition to Playwright once it offers official support for Solid components.
-It is important to take into account that this library will reach end of life when Playwright has official support for Solid component testing.
->
-> To push for official support, feedback in the form of GitHub issues and or stars is appreciated!

-## Capabilities

 - Run tests fast, in parallel and optionally over multiple machines with [sharding](https://playwright.dev/docs/test-sharding) or [Azure's Testing Service](https://www.youtube.com/watch?v=FvyYC2pxL_8).
 - Run the test headless or headed accross multiple _real_ desktop and/or mobile browser engines.
 - Full support for shadow DOM, multiple origins, (i)frames, browser tabs and contexts.